digitalhydra/mushroom/wp-content/plugins/livemesh-siteorigin-widgets/readme.txt

 5. Livemesh SiteOrigin widgets in the Appearance > Widgets page.

 == Changelog ==

+= 1.4.7 =
+* Fixed - The taxonomy filter not reflecting custom taxonomies in grid widget.
+* Fixed - The taxonomy list in posts carousel not displaying custom taxonomies.

 = 1.4.6 =
 * Fixed - Translation of published date on the grid.